 - provider signature

-- diagnosis and/or impact to the individual
+- diagnosis and/or impact on the individual

 This list is not meant to be totally exclusive but establishes the tone of accepted documentation.
 If a student does not have disability documentation, still contact us so we may review your options.